-When we introduce a sentence with an opinion phrase, for example: creo que, opino que, me parece que... in an affirmative way, they are followed by indicative tenses:
+When we introduce a sentence with an affirmative opinion phrase, like creo que, opino que, pienso que..., me parece que..., it is followed by the indicative:

 Yo creo que Marta tiene celos.